tlsJP/ror2-av-effect-options/README.md

     1. Extract the `..dll` file from this mod to BepInEx's `plugins` folder.

 ## Compiling

+The binary release of this mod is built on some sort of Debian.
+Any Portable Operating System that supports Mono's msbuild and ImageMagick should be fine.

 1. Get all the prerequisite thingies
     * The following from [The Mono Project](https://www.mono-project.com/download/stable).
         * mono-devel